 She added: “We are talking about making this a hub for family historians, but also the wider history community.
 At HistFest [the annual history festival], I was interviewing Joanne Paul, about her new book The House of Dudley and of course, that is all about the family relationships, the power relationships and how those intertwine, particularly in the Tudor period.
 But in any period it’s about knowing those relationships, knowing that family history, whether it’s a big famous family or not.
 It’s a key part of what history is, and it’s social history at its finest, really.”

-Among other efforts, the society is seeking to do more to serve minority communities, which have been underrepresented in the genealogical community.
+Among other efforts, the society is seeking to do more to serve minority communities, which have been underrepresented in genealogical world.
 Wyporska said that DNA testing and digitisation projects had opened up new avenues for descendants of Afro-Caribbean slaves.
 “We’ve been told for so long that there aren’t the records.
 And now there has been a bit of a pushback against that, with people tracing their stories and saying look, actually, we can, we can get back to that generational slavery, even if we can’t necessarily go back as far as we want.”

 It is also working more closely with young genealogists and, in April, hosted a Future of Genealogy: Young Genealogists at the Helm conference for under-35s.
 Wyporska said: “Any member organisation shouldn’t be exclusively bogged down in its current demographic.
 You need to bring people on, because particularly for an organisation that’s been around for over 100 years, you’ve always got to be looking for the next generation.
 There are really bright, articulate, creative and successful young people I’d be pleased to have an on a board or involved in organising things.”